Generalized Simplicial Attention Neural Networks: Generalized Simplicial Attention Neural Networks

 \subsection{Comparisons with other simplicial architectures}

 The GSAN architecture with modules as in \eqref{GSAN_layer_matrix_sep} generalizes most of the simplicial neural networks available in literature, and of course the graph attention network introduced in \cite{velivckovic2017graph}.
 The architecture presented in \cite{ebli2020simplicial} can be derived from GSAN by simplifying it to one signal order.
 This involves eliminating the attention mechanism, the harmonic filtering, and setting $\{\mathbf{W}^{(u)}_{l,p}\}_p =\{\mathbf{W}^{(d)}_{l,p}\}_p$ with $J=1$.
 The architecture in \cite{yang2021simplicial} can be obtained from GSAN using only one signal order, removing the attention mechanism and replacing the harmonic filtering with a residual term ($J=0$ in the harmonic filtering).
 The architectures in \cite{bunch2020simplicial} and \cite{roddenberry2019hodgenet} can be built using only one signal order, setting $J=1$, detaching the attention mechanism and the harmonic filtering.
-The SAT architecture in \cite{anonymous2022SAT} with sum as aggregation function is a GSAN with only one signal order, without the harmonic filtering and setting $J=1$, and considering a single shared attention mechanism over upper and lower neighborhoods, i.e., $a_{l}^{(u,1)}=a_{l}^{(d,1)}=a_{l}$, for all $l$.
+The SAT architecture in \cite{anonymous2022SAT} with sum as aggregation function is a GSAN without the harmonic filtering, setting $J=1$, considering a single shared attention mechanism over upper and lower neighborhoods, i.e., $a_{l}^{(u,1)}=a_{l}^{(d,1)}=a_{l}$ for all $l$, not considering any weight sharing, and not considering any interplay among different signal order.
 The GAT architecture in \cite{velivckovic2017graph} can be extracted using only $0$-simplex signals, eliminating the harmonic filtering and setting $J=1$.
 Finally, the SAN architecture that we introduced in \cite{giusti2022simplicial} can be obtained from GSAN using only one signal order.